Brandin Cooks Player Prop Bets for NFL Week 8 | Houston vs. Los Angeles 10/31/2021

 - Note: Cooks' stats vs. Rams date back to 2016.

-- The 285.4 passing yards the Rams give up per game makes them the NFL's 23rd-ranked pass defense this season.
+- The Rams are conceding 285.4 passing yards per game this season, the NFL's 23rd-ranked pass defense.

-- The Rams have allowed seven passing TDs this season (1.0 per game), ranking them third among NFL defenses.
+- With seven passing TDs conceded this year, the Rams defense is ranked third in the league.

 Recent Performances

-- Against the Cardinals last week, Cooks was targeted seven times and picked up 21 yards on five receptions.
+- Against the Cardinals last week, Cooks was targeted seven times and racked up 21 yards on five receptions.

-- During his last three games, Cooks has caught 17 passes for 133 yards.
-He was targeted 25 times, and averaged 44.3 yards per game.
+- Cooks has also chipped in with 17 grabs for 133 yards over his last three games.
+He was targeted 25 times and put up 44.3 receiving yards per game.

 Cooks' Houston Teammates